Democrat For City Council

-My mother worked two jobs to support our family, and planted roots here, where I have gone on to live for a large part of my life.
+My mother worked two jobs to support our family and planted roots here, where I have gone on to live for a large part of my life.
 I have watched the changes, both good and bad, that shaped our neighborhood.
-It has inspired me to choose a career where I was not just an observer of these changes, but an active participant, where I can give back to the community, and help to improve the conditions here for current and future generations, and for the people here, of every background, who help make this community the amazing, diverse community it is.
+It has inspired me to choose a career where I was not just an observer of these changes but also an active participant, where I can give back to the community and improve the conditions here for current and future generations, of every background.

-For the past 16 years, I have educated the city’s youth, teaching High School math in the Theodore Roosevelt Campus, focusing my efforts into improving the lives and opportunities of our community’s children, including participating in after school programs, coaching a middle school baseball team, and participating in free Tutoring Programs.
+For the past 20 years, I have educated the city’s youth.
+I’m currently teaching High School Mathematics and Computer Science in the Theodore Roosevelt Campus, focusing my efforts on improving the lives and opportunities of our community’s children, including participating in after-school programs, coaching a middle school baseball team, and participating in free Tutoring Programs.
 I coordinated the BJC (Beauty and Joy of Computing) program to bring computer Science to minority and young women in our community.

 I would then go on to fight for other issues important to our community, actively involved supporting “Paid Family Leave” and “Fight for 15”.
-I’m a founding member and director of FDC (Fuerza Dominicanos Por el Cambio), an organization that provides basic needs and services to the residents of upper Manhattan and the Bronx.
-I am an advisor and member of the board of directors of “Amor Sin Frontera” (Love without Borders), and the National Commission of Human Rights Inc..
+I’m a founding member and director of FDC (Fuerza Dominicanos Por el Cambio).
+I am an advisor and member of the board of directors of “Amor Sin Frontera” (Love without Borders), and the National Commission of Human Rights Inc.

-As a UFT delegate, I continue to fight for Public Education in our children’s lives, and have personally seen the detrimental effects of the encroachment of charter schools into the public sphere.
-I was there as the Campaign for Fiscal Equity fought for sound basic education for public school students, survived the Bloomberg Administration’s attacks on public educators and their union, watched students suffer through Common Core, and remained a solid supporter and believer of the great equalizing effect of public education for all.
+As a UFT delegate, I continue to fight for Public Education in our children’s lives.
+I have personally seen the detrimental effects of the encroachment of charter schools into the public sphere.
+I survived the Bloomberg Administration’s attacks on public educators and our union, watched students suffer through Common Core, and remained a solid supporter and believer of the enormous equalizing effect of public education.

-As a resident of the neighborhood, I know all too well the struggles of local families trying to stay in their homes.
-I myself recently had to move because the landlord in our last building wanted to raise the rent beyond what we could afford to pay as a family.
-I strongly feel that we should not be pushed out of our homes for rents that are rising to unaffordable rates far too quickly for us to keep up with.
+As a resident of the neighborhood, I know the struggles of local families trying to stay in their homes.
+I recently had to move because the landlord in our last building wanted to raise the rent beyond what we could afford to pay.
+I strongly feel that we shouldn’t be forced out of our homes for rents rising to unaffordable rates far too quickly for us to keep up.